goldrushproject/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-# 🧾 GoldRush Project Assessment Guide
+# 🧾 GoldRush Project Access Guide

 This project consists of **four microservice repositories**, spread across **two AWS accounts**, and is visualized through a **client dashboard on AWS QuickSight**.